-If the account holder using this method were to sell 100 shares, he would sell Tax Lot B.*
+If the account holder using this method were to sell 100 shares, they would sell Tax Lot B.*

 *This example has been simplified to illustrate differences between two inventory relief methods.
-In this example, we have assumed a long-term tax rate of 15% and a short-term tax rate of 33% based on an income of $250,000 or less.
+In this example, we have assumed a long-term tax rate of 15% and a short-term tax rate of 33%.

-File uploads are not possible in the online version of TurboTax.
-To upload Folio Institutional tax files, you must use the downloadable or desktop versions of TurboTax.
-This is a limitation imposed by TurboTax—not by us.
-TurboTax does not support more than 3,000 tax lots to be imported into their software.
-If you have more than 3,000 tax lots in your downloaded file, you should use our printed list and attach it to your filing.
+Note that file uploads are not supported in the online version of some tax preparation software.
+Also, there are limits on the supported number of tax lots in tax preparation software (e.g., 3,000).
+If you have more than that the supported number of tax lots in your downloaded file, you should use our printed list and attach it to your IRS filing.

-If you transferred shares to us, you should provide their tax lots—the date you purchased the shares and the total purchase price (including commissions) that you paid for the shares.
+If you transferred shares to us that did not include the cost basis and tax lots, you should provide their tax lots, the date you purchased the shares and the total purchase price (including commissions) that you paid for the shares.
 This information is needed to determine your taxes.

 When you sell the shares, tax lots allow us to automatically find the shares that fit the tax lot selection method you’ve chosen to keep your taxes as low as possible.